Mary Zeiss Stange: Personal life and legacy

-Zeiss was married twice.
+Mary Zeiss Stange was married twice.
 Her first husband was another Syracuse graduate student, Jefferson Allen Stewart; they married in 1973.
 Her second husband was outdoorsman and magazine editor Douglas C. Stange.
 She died in 2024, at the age of 74, after a few years living with dementia in Lake Helena, Montana.
 Skidmore College has a Mary Zeiss Stange Award in Religion, "awarded annually to an outstanding senior student majoring in religion".